Skip to main content

 Purpose

-To describe a systematic procedure in the purchasing process, as well as for the evaluation and reevaluation (periodical and planned) of suppliers.
+To describe a systematic procedure for the evaluation and approval of suppliers, as well as their periodic reevaluation.

 Scope

-All the purchasing processes and suppliers whose performance may directly or indirectly affect the quality of the products we develope.
+All suppliers of software products and cloud services whose performance may directly or indirectly affect the quality of the medical device software we develop.

 Responsibilities